jabauer1998/CompilerEmulationEnvironment/README.md

     <li> Created Source class and Destination for Dealing with IO</li>
     <li> Created Lexer, Token, and Position classes to handle Lexing a subset of the verilog language</li>
   </ul>

-# Important Info
-Currently put on pause because I am moving this to become my senior project starting in Febuary